 CSTs with experience and leadership ability can become OR managers, or move into supervision of various medical technicians within a hospital or surgical center.
 Some move into managing the hospital central supply system or managing all sterile processing.
 They may also end up becoming surgical technician educators or being sales representatives for medical and surgical device manufacturers.

-There were roughly 93,600 ORT jobs in the U.S. in 2010, according to the Department of Labor’s Bureau of Labor Statistics.
-With baby boomers aging, the number of surgeries is increasing and expected to grow by 25% through 2018.
+There were roughly 98,500 ORT jobs in the U.S. in 2012, according to the Bureau of Labor Statistics.
+With baby boomers aging, the number of ORT jobs is expected to grow 30% through 2022.
 This makes surgical technology one of the most rapidly growing professions in the country.